Medically reviewed by Drugs.com. Last updated on Apr 28, 2021.

 - Microcalcifications.
 These show up as fine, white specks, similar to grains of salt.
 They're usually noncancerous, but certain patterns can be an early sign of cancer.

 If breast calcifications appear suspicious on your initial mammogram, you will be called back for additional magnification views to get a closer look at the calcifications.
 If the second mammogram is still worrisome for cancer, your doctor may recommend a breast biopsy to know for sure.
+If the calcifications appear noncancerous, your doctor may recommend returning to your usual yearly screening or have you return in six months for a short-term follow-up to make sure the calcifications are not changing.

 Sometimes calcifications indicate breast cancer, such as ductal carcinoma in situ (DCIS), but most calcifications result from noncancerous (benign) conditions.